tianshengwang/hdiCF/README.md

 ```
 <img src = images/D2_MLS_tune_rwdHD.png width=350>

-Notably, if you got this **ERROR** message "_Error: Can't subset columns that don't exist. x Column `parent_sign` doesn't exist._", it suggests the denominator used for developing causal forest is too small, leading to a too large MLS for D2 forest so that the tree does not even split (the node does not have a parent node).
+Notably, if you got this **error** message "_Error: Can't subset columns that don't exist. x Column `parent_sign` doesn't exist._", it suggests the denominator used for developing causal forest is too small, leading to a too large MLS for D2 forest so that the tree does not even split (the node does not have a parent node).
 In this scenario, increasing the denominator will solve the problem.

 ```{}
 D3_MLS=MinLeafSizeTune(dat=dat, denominator=45, treeNo = 1000, iterationNo=100, split_val_round_posi=0, "D3", "steelblue4")